 Gender is not a spectrum, it’s a structure – a binary with “man” superior and centralised, and “woman” inferior and othered.
 To be designated “cis” is to be identified in your very nature with one of these roles, through the accident of your genitals.
 It is to take a hypothesised element of the psyche known as “gender identity” or “brain sex” by trans theorists, and give it the status of a truth, even though there is little-to-no evidence that such a thing exists.

-I’m unsure why, in her view, it is the acknowledgement of gender orientation that will usher in a new age of medically enabled heteronormativity driven by regressive parents’ “rush to medicalise difference”.
+I’m unsure why, in her view, it is the acknowledgment of gender orientation that will usher in a new age of medically enabled heteronormativity driven by regressive parents’ “rush to medicalize difference”.
 If gender orientation exists in any form, coercing someone into transition would run the risk of inducing dysphoria.
 This is one reason that trans activists tend to be strongly against elective genital surgery for intersex infants.
 It is not “trans ideology” that would impose surgery on a lesbian in Iran, it is intense homophobia and the lack of respect for gender identity.

-Trans-critical feminist’s perception is completely up-side down.
+Trans-critical feminist’s perception is completely up-side-down.
 Imposition of gender assignment is not the end-game of trans activism.
 Imposition of gender assignment is the end-game of the “trans-critical”.

 No worries, however, Sarah Ditum isn’t anti-trans!
 She writes, “I hope that [Cox] appearance on the front of Time gives heart and hope to people living with sex dysphoria.”
-And, with a sentence or two, she provides herself the ammunition she will inevitably use to accuse those who criticize her of attacking an ally.
+And, with a sentence or two, she provides herself with the ammunition she will inevitably use to accuse those who criticize her of attacking an ally.

 In the end, Ditum reduces trans identities to either a pathology or a parental convenience.
 She reiterates the often TERF-hurled accusation that “trans ideology” supports gender conformity.
 She gives lip service to the photo of Cox being an inspiring moment in trans advocacy, and then immediately dismisses Cox as an object.